hannahelizabethw/syslib/README.md

 #### Logging in as a Regular User

+#### Week 8: Creating a Bare Bones OPAC

+Must cd to /var/www/html before creating any of these files.

+When trying to create the file called 'opacbb.html', I ran nano opacbb.html and when I tried to save it, I got an error saying that permission was denied.
+Cue mild panic.
+So I went back to the Week 7 video about creating PHP scripts to look for how we created the opac.php file.
+Ran sudo nano opacbb.html and was able to create the file.

+Was getting an error online bc I named my file opacbb.html not opacbb.php.
+Ran sudo nano opacbb.html and changed file name to opacbb.php.

 ## Random Notes

 If you are trying to get out of something and there are no obvious exit commands or prompts,